15 Festive Things to do in the Hudson Valley in the Fall

 Vanderbilt Mansion

 Visit the Vanderbilt Mansion, and you will get to admire the architecture of this home.
-It has been a National Historic Landmark since 1966; it is one of the most important historical landmarks in America, and you can spend several hours walking around the estate which features pathways, lawns, and gardens that are immaculate.
+It has been a National Historic Landmark since 1966; it is one of the most important historical landmarks in America, and you can spend several hours walking around the estate, which features pathways, lawns, and immaculate gardens.

 Unlike the mansions of Newport, Rhode Island, the Vanderbilt Mansion in Hyde Park is much simpler in design and function.
 (Not that it isn’t spectacular in its own way!)

-There are always many events going on at the historic Vanderbilt Mansion so make sure to inquire about what seasonal dates and activities they have for you.
+There are always many events at the historic Vanderbilt Mansion, so inquire about what seasonal dates and activities they have for you.

 Bannerman Castle

 Want an awesome place to check out with your friends?
 Then visit Bannerman Castle!
-This castle was built by Francis Bannerman VI who was the owner of Bannerman’s military surplus in New York.
-He built it at the turn of the century to hold all of his weapons.
+This castle was built by Francis Bannerman VI, who owned Bannerman’s military surplus in New York.
+He built it at the turn of the century to hold all his weapons.
 It is on a small island in the Hudson River.

-It has over 2 miles of tunnels that you can walk through, and it features an old armory on site where there are fountains, statues, moss covered statues, fireplaces, and more.
+It has over 2 miles of tunnels you can walk through, and it features an old armory on site with fountains, statues, moss-covered statues, fireplaces, and more.

-Bannerman Island is open to the public as a historic site not only for tours but also because it hosts events such as weddings on weekends during the summer.
+Bannerman Island is open to the public as a historic site for tours and because it hosts events such as weddings on weekends during the summer.
 They also offer movie nights, theatrical experiences and more!

 Fall Festivals in Hudson Valley, NY